Must Have Items To Pack In Your Emergency Bag Today

 Tools for Shelter and Warmth

 Your emergency bag should include gear that helps you create shelter and maintain warmth quickly.
-Shelter protects you from wind, rain, and cold, which can become life-threatening if ignored.
+Shelter protects you from wind, rain, and cold, which can quickly become uncomfortable and risky if ignored.
 A compact tarp is lightweight and versatile; you can rig it up as a makeshift roof or windbreak using cords or nearby trees.
 Emergency blankets are small but reflect body heat efficiently, making them useful when you need fast warmth.
 A small, foldable tent offers more comfort and protection when you expect to remain in one spot for longer.
 Have you tried setting up a tarp or emergency blanket before?
 Practicing now helps you use these items confidently when it counts.

 Portable Shelter Options